jasl/jasl_tenpay/README.md

 ## Why Jasl_Tenpay?

-Cause [tenpay](https://github.com/yzhang/tenpay) has used and seems not maintain anymore.
+Cause [tenpay](https://github.com/yzhang/tenpay) has been taken and seems not maintain anymore.

 ## Demo